-Budgeted cost: £157,000
+Budgeted cost: £189,730

 Activity Evidence that supports this approach Challenge number(s) addressed Contributions towards the appointment and retention of specific teaching staff, particularly in English, science and maths, as well as to the Senior Leadership Team and CPD Coordinator TLR to ensure high quality subject leadership and teaching "High quality teaching improves pupil outcomes, research tells us that high quality teaching can narrow the disadvantage gap."
-Education Endowment Fund (EEF) see link 1, 2, 7 Curriculum implementation resources, including resources for reading strategy, to support disadvantaged students urces knowledge, as well as training CPD resourcing to support the implementation of professional learning for staff "Ensuring that teachers are provided with high quality Professional Development is crucial in improving pupil outcomes."
-EEF (see link) 1, 2, 7
+Education Endowment Fund (EEF) see link 1, 2, 3, 4, 5 Curriculum implementation resources, including resources for reading strategy, to support disadvantaged students "Reading helps students gain knowledge, as well as training teachers on teaching reading is likely to help teachers teach their subject more effectively."
+EEF (see link) 1, 2 CPD resourcing to support the implementation of professional learning for staff "Ensuring that teachers are provided with high quality Professional Development is crucial in improving pupil outcomes."
+EEF (see link) 1, 2, 3, 4, 5